leaflabs/libmaple/docs/source/timers.rst

 you when this takes place, by registering an interrupt handler, which is a function that will be called when the update event occurs.

+By default, different compare values only change the relative offsets between events on a single timer ("phase").
+They don't control the frequency with which they occur.
+However, a common trick is to increment the compare value manually in the interrupt handler so that the event will fire again after the increment period.
+There can be a different increment value for each channel, so this trick allows events to be programmed at 4 different rates on a single timer.
+Note that function call overheads mean that the smallest increment rate is at least a few microseconds.

 Function Reference
 ------------------